 A neuropsychological evaluation consists of a number of tests of different thinking processes.
 This may include intelligence tests, attention, memory, reasoning and other thinking skills.
 An evaluation may require several hours to assess the various skills involved in processing information.

-Our Neuropsychologists provide evaluations for adult and geriatric inpatients and outpatients.
-Referrals from doctors outside of the Denver Health system or referrals for older adolescents are seen on an individual basis.
+Our neuropsychologists provide evaluations for adult and geriatric inpatients and outpatients.
+Referrals from doctors outside of the Denver Health system are welcome and can be faxed to the number below.